davidwrede/chef-web-docs-1/includes_resources/includes_resource_systemd_unit_syntax.rst

      content '[Unit]\nDescription=Run system activity accounting tool every 10 minutes\n\n[Timer]\nOnCalendar=*:00/10\n\n[Install]\nWantedBy=sysstat.service'
    end

-The full syntax for all of the properties that are available to the |resource systemd_unit| resource is:
+The full syntax for all of the properties that are available to the **systemd_unit** resource is:

 .. code-block:: ruby